Skip to main content

 Once you have finished both circuits, it’s time for the main attraction.

 Head back to station Cataracas and take the free tourist train to Estacion Diablo.
-The last train from Cataracas to Diablo station leaves at 4.10pm so take your time knowing that the later you visit, the less tourists.
+The last train from Cataracas to Diablo station leaves at 4.10pm so take your time knowing that the later you visit, the fewer tourists.
 Although, don’t expect a second to yourself there.
 It’s almost always packed with selfie-shoving visitors.

 The Devil’s Throat.

-The tourists are harsh here, demanding photos, shoving their way in and forever standing inbetween shots.
-However be patient.
+The tourists are harsh here, demanding photos, shoving their way in and forever standing in between shots.
+However, be patient.
 Wait for a break and claim your spot.
 Enjoy some time here, again, the later you visit the less busy it is.

 The train from Diablo back to the Central station doesn’t leave until 5pm so make the most of it here.
-The large platform covers a variety of angles where you can peer into what we are convinced is the entrance to Neverneverland.
+The large platform covers a variety of angles where you can peer into what we are convinced is the entrance to Never Never Land.

-We didn’t make it to the Brazil side so unfortunately cannot comment on the age old debate and question of ‘which side is better?’.
+We didn’t make it to the Brazil side so unfortunately cannot comment on the age-old debate and question of ‘Which side is better?’.

 Also, if you have yourself visited Foz do Iguaçu and have any info you feel our readers will benefit from, please do get in touch!
 We would really appreciate it.